awsdocs/aws-security-hub-user-guide/doc_source/securityhub-internal-providers.md

 For more information, see [Amazon Macie findings](https://docs.aws.amazon.com/macie/latest/user/findings.html) in the *Amazon Macie User Guide*\.
 Security Hub can also receive findings from Macie Classic\.
 Macie Classic sends basic and custom findings to Macie from the **S3 bucket properties** and **S3 objects** indices\.
 Macie Classic does not send data classifications, or findings from the **CloudTrail data** index\.
 For more information, see [Locating and analyzing Macie Classic alerts](https://docs.aws.amazon.com/macie/latest/userguide/macie-alerts.html#macie-alert-working-locate) in the *Amazon Macie Classic User Guide*\.

+**AWS Systems Manager Patch Manager**  <a name="patch-manager"></a>
+AWS Systems Manager Patch Manager sends findings to Security Hub when instances in a customer's fleet go out of compliance with their patch compliance standard\.
+Patch Manager automates the process of patching managed instances with both security related and other types of updates\.
+For more information about using Patch Manager, see [AWS Systems Manager Patch Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-patch.html) in the *AWS Systems Manager User Guide*\.